LuscasLeo/luscasleo/README.md

 _I'm a young developer looking for my place in the community._

-### 25, brazilian, and a very curious one.
-I love building things, to bring solutions for complex problems.
+### 25, brazilian, looking for problems i can solve.
+Always improving.

 ### I'm not specific language specialist (yet) but i have some skills on many of the most used techonologies 👇